TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-03-07-5-constant-lists-that-give-context-to-your-integers-and-strings.md

 ```

-## 3. An hour, a Month or a Year?
+## 3. An hour, a Month, or a Year?

 During my 19-years PHP developer career, I've used the calculator countless times just to produce correct *time numbers* like ~~`8640`~~... ehm, `86400`.

 <br>

-The moment I saw following constant list first time, it blew both my mind and calculator away:
+The moment I saw the following constant list first time, it blew both my mind and calculator away:

 ```diff
 +use Nette\Utils\DateTime;